adoxa/ansicon/readme.txt

 	4	Log console output (add to any of the above)
-	8	Append to the existing file (add to any of the above) 16	Log all imported modules (add to any of the above)
+	8	Append to the existing file (add to any of the above) 16	Log all imported modules (add to any of the above) 32	Log CreateFile (add to any of the above)

     The log option will not work with '-p'; set the environment variable ANSICON_LOG (to the number) instead.
 The variable is only read once when a